maelys-mcardle/snowflake/docs/README.md

 **Snowflake** is both a programming language and interpreter.

-The hypothetical device it is designed for is something in-between a 1970's microprocessor trainer like the [KIM-1][2] and a 1980's pocket computer like the [Sharp PC-1500][3].
 The target hardware has these properties:

 * Memory-bound rather than CPU-bound.
 * 16-key keypad as an input device.
 * 20 character wide LCD as an output device.

-The resulting language is likewise something between machine code and BASIC.
+The hypothetical device it is designed for is something in-between a 1970's microprocessor trainer like the [KIM-1][2] and a 1980's pocket computer like the [Sharp PC-1500][3].
+The language is likewise something between machine code and BASIC.
 It is plaintext [bytecode][4] that the interpreter provides facilities to make human-readable.
 Snowflake is [Turing-complete][5] and uses the [Polish notation][6].

 ## Documentation